 Analytics & Modeling

-Analytics & Modeling solutions help uncover what drives sales and market share to drive more effective business decisions.
-Our analytic team leverages NPD information and industry expertise – sometimes combined with third party data – to identify an opportunity, evaluate the effectiveness of a marketing effort, uncover threats, forecast a category or optimize pricing.
+Analytics & Modeling solutions help uncover what's behind sales and market share to drive more effective business decisions.
+Our analytic team leverages NPD information and industry expertise – sometimes combined with third-party data – to identify an opportunity, evaluate the effectiveness of a marketing effort, uncover threats, forecast a category, or optimize pricing.

 Custom Market Research